-audit of internal control over financial reporting also includes obtaining an understanding of internal control over financial reporting, and evaluating and testing the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
-Our audit of internal control also considered OFS's process for evaluating and reporting on internal control over financial reporting based on criteria established under FMFIA.
+An audit of internal control over financial reporting involves performing procedures to obtain evidence about whether a material weakness exists.5 The procedures selected depend on the auditor's judgment, including the assessment of the risk that a material weakness exists.
+An audit of internal control over financial reporting also includes obtaining an understanding of internal control over financial reporting and evaluating and testing the design and operating effectiveness of internal control over financial reporting based on the assessed risk.
+Our audit of internal control also considered OFS's process for evaluating and reporting on internal control over financial reporting established under FMFIA.
 Our audits also included performing such other procedures as we considered necessary in the circumstances.